Danab Brigade: Equipment

 Danab Special Forces were initially outfitted in standard Somali National Army uniforms but later transitioned to wearing desert digital camouflage similar to that of U.S. special forces.
 They are distinguished by a patch of their emblem on their left shoulder, a paratrooper insignia on the left breast of their uniform, and may wear an airborne tab on their shoulder.

 The brigade mainly use tiger stripe and desert digital camouflage opposed to the mainly woodland camouflage that the SNA use and the urban digital camouflage the NISA use as well, The brigade does use the sand beret but if a unit's function differ, they will use the beret colour to suit their function (i.e. for Presidential Security, they will use red berets or helmets with "B.D." inscribed on them).

-Danab Special Forces utilise kevlar vests, tactical helmets with nightvision goggles, and other higher end equipment in combat.
+Danab Special Forces utilise Kevlar vests, tactical helmets with night vision goggles, and other higher-end equipment in combat.